Working for us

 The skills you bring to us will determine which team you work in and which clients you work for.
 We generally look for people with strong experience of one or more of the following:

 - editorial office management

 First-class technical skills are in demand too (see the side panel), but not as frequently as those listed above.

-We plan to open an office in another European Union member state later this year.
+We are seriously considering opening an office in another European Union member state at some point.
 Depending on your skills and abilities and our business needs, you could have the opportunity to work for us there, either on a short-term placement (3–6 months) or on a more long-term basis.

 - Unless otherwise stated, all posts advertised here are full-time and are based in Perth.
 Full-time means working 37.5 hours weekly during Monday to Friday inclusive (there is a flexible working scheme).